Events

 Rutgers University

-Dr. Craig Elliott (he/him) has worked in student affairs for almost 30 years, and currently serves as the Vice Chancellor for Student Affairs and Dean of Students at Montana Tech University in Butte, MT.
-He helps lead the student engagement and success efforts at the University.
-Craig served as President of ACPA-College Student Educators International in 2019-2020 and led the organization in its efforts to boldly transform higher education.
-He previously served as President of the California College Personnel Association from 1999-2001, chaired the Inclusion Task Force for ACPA in 2002, served on the national convention planning teams (2002 and 2013), and served on the Foundation Board.
-He has also served in a variety of leadership capacities in NASPA, NCORE and WACUHO.
-Craig is also a Social Justice Training Institute alumnus, serves on the faculty with Student SJTI, is a Co-Lead Facilitator for the LeaderShape Institute, and is on the board of World Trust.
+Dr. Craig Elliott is a father, husband, and athlete.
+He currently serves as the Acting Dean of Faculty at The Center for Leadership Development.
+He leads the learning and development of executives and other leaders.
+Prior, he served as the Vice Chancellor for Student Affairs and Dean of Students.
+Craig has long served ACPA-College Student Educators International, most significantly as President in 2019-2020 where he led the organization in its efforts to boldly transform higher education.
+He has been a faculty member of MMI since 2017, served as President of the California College Personnel Association from 1999-2001, chaired the Inclusion Task Force in 2002, served on the national convention planning teams (2002 and 2013), and served on the Foundation Board.

 Associate Dean of Students for Diversity and Inclusion & Director of Center for Diversity and Inclusion